vapor-community/PassKit/README.md

 </div>
 <br>

-🎟️ 📦 A Vapor package for creating, distributing and updating passes and orders for Apple Wallet.
+🎟️ 📦 Create, distribute, and update passes and orders for the Apple Wallet app with Vapor.

 ### Major Releases